[Cardiff University main building]

-Wales is home to nearly 130,000 students.
-Welsh universities are part of a world-leading UK science base and have particular strengths in engineering, computer science, life sciences, plant and animal science, and social sciences.
+Wales is home to nearly 170,000 students.
+Welsh universities are part of a world-leading UK science base and have particular strengths in engineering, computer science, plant and animal science, and social sciences.
+Study in Wales 2018

 Wales also participates in several US/UK scholarship schemes, details of which can be found below: